Amnesty International logo design

 You’re very welcome, Eric.

-This logo is without doubt a timeless design.
+A timeless design, Tracey.
 One of my favourites.

 Back in college, 1990 there bouts, a friend of mine wanted to start an Amnesty International club on campus and he asked me to design the logo for it.
 I came up with three sketches based on his ideas (I didn’t know what Amnesty International was at the time): barbed wire around an African woman’s face, barbed wire around the dove of peace and barbed wire around a candle.
 I tried to make the barbed wire make an “A” in all three sketches.
 I figured you could interpret an “I” as the woman’s profile, in the wire around the dove and the candle itself.
 The ideas never went beyond the sketches.
 I liked the first sketch the best and still have it somewhere in my college art file (not for the logo design but for the fine art aspect of it).
 I may have the other sketches, too, they were all in the same notebook; I just remember the first sketch the best because the profile came out so well and the barbed wire wove perfectly from her hair.
 Damn, I’m going to have to track those sketches down now.